 Your vehicle has a feature called Retained Accessory Power (RAP).
-With RAP, you can play your audio system even after the ignition is turned off.
-See "Retained Accessory Power (RAP)" under Ignition Positions on page 2-32.
+With RAP, the audio system can be played even after the ignition is turned off.
+See Retained Accessory Power (RAP) on page 2-31 for more information.

 Setting the Time for Radios without Radio Data Systems (RDS)